zocker-160/ifm/doc/solving.rst

 If there are no cyclic dependencies, the task list is *traversed* to find a sequence which solves the game while satisfying the task dependencies.
-The start room is the room which was first mentioned in the input (but this can be changed---see :ref:`language`).
+The start room is the room which was first mentioned in the input (but this can be changed---see :doc:`language`).
 While there are tasks left in the task list, the following steps are performed:

 1. The inventory is examined to see if there are any unwanted items; if so,